 Getting to the Fair

-The 2013 GaETF will be held on March 8.
+The 2013 GaETF will be held on March 8 at the Macon Campus of the Middle Georgia State College.
 Information about how to get there, local motels and restaurants, and things to do will be posted in February.

 Who can participate in the Georgia Educational Technology Fair?